This is where all 50 states stand on reopening

 North Dakota

-North Dakota is one of the states that has yet to issue a stay-at-home order to limit the spread of coronavirus nationwide.
+North Dakota is one of the states that has not issued a stay-at-home order.

+Burgum has said he hopes some businesses can start to reopen May 1.

 Ohio

-Ohio Gov. Mike DeWine issued a statewide stay-at-home order lasting which will remain in place until May 1.
+Gov. Mike DeWine issued a statewide stay-at-home order that will remain in place until May 1.

-“I would not be making these decisions if it wasn’t a matter of life and death,” DeWine said in a news release.
-“We have to keep this monster down.
-It’s not dead — it’s very much alive.”

-Along with loosening restrictions, DeWine told CNN that citizens would have to feel confident about going out without being afraid and the only way to reach that point was to significantly expand testing.
+He said April 16 that on that date the state will begin the first phase of reopening.

+“We are working on (specifics) and will be talking about this in the days ahead.
+We will be dealing with the schools shortly, probably early next week,” he said.

 Oklahoma

+Gov. Kevin Stitt said April 15 that he is working on a plan to reopen the state’s economy, possibly as early as April 30.

-Oklahoma Gov. Kevin Stitt has issued a statewide “Safer at Home” order for adults over the age of 65 and other vulnerable residents until April 30.
+At the same time, Stitt extended Oklahoma’s “Safer at Home” order for adults over the age of 65 and other vulnerable residents until May 6.
+Elective surgeries will be allowed to resume April 24.

-Stitt said the state would have to ease into reopening the economy.
+Stitt has said the state would have to ease into reopening its economy.

+“We’re doing this with the guidance of the experts, being data driven… based on what’s happening in Oklahoma, not what’s going on in a different state or different city,” Stitt said.

 Oregon

-Oregon Gov. Kate Brown issued an executive order directing Oregonians to stay at home on March 23 that “remains in effect until ended by the Governor.”
+Gov. Kate Brown issued an executive order directing Oregonians to stay at home that “remains in effect until ended by the governor.”

-Brown announced a joint Western States Pact with California Governor Gavin Newsom and Washington Governor Jay Inslee on April 13.
+Brown announced a joint Western States Pact with California Gov. Gavin Newsom and Washington Gov. Jay Inslee on April 13.

-In terms of the timeline for reopening the states, the statement says the state will “need to see a decline in the rate of spread of the virus before large-scale reopening, and we will be working in coordination to identify the best metrics to guide this.”
+“This is not a light switch going on or off,” Brown told CNN’s Anderson Cooper on April 14.
+“This is going to be making a change, testing it, modeling it, seeing whether it works, and then if it does, you can make another change.”

 Pennsylvania

-Pennsylvania Gov. Tim Wolf issued stay-at-home orders across the state until April 30.
+Gov. Tom Wolf issued stay-at-home orders across the state until April 30.

-Pennsylvania has joined a coalition with the Northeastern states of New Jersey, New York, Connecticut, Delaware, Rhode Island and Massachusetts to coordinate the reopening of the economy, according to a press release from NY Governor Andrew Cuomo’s office.
+Pennsylvania has joined a coalition with the Northeastern states of New Jersey, New York, Connecticut, Delaware, Rhode Island and Massachusetts to coordinate the reopening of the economy, according to a press release from New York Gov. Andrew Cuomo’s office.

-“Every time we talk about opening something up, we’re going to be prolonging this phase,” Wolf told reporters on Friday.

-“If it’s not in the best interests of keeping people safe, I’m not going to go along with it.”
+Wolf said April 17 there is “no magic wand to wave to get us back to where we want to be.”

+He said no one can flip a switch on the economy and the state shouldn’t rush.

 Rhode Island